How to Get Your Partner into Couples Therapy (Without Begging or Fighting)

 "I hate how you treat me… what can I make you for dinner?"

 Classic one-down behavior.
-Classic boundarylessness.

 I told her: get convicted.

-Now.
-What can I make you for dinner?”
+Now—what can I make you for dinner?”

 Six nights.